VGP/vgp-tools/README.md

 # 0. Introduction

-VGP-Tools is a collection of tools that operate on DNA sequencing data encoded in a collection of file formats called collectively VGP-Formats.
-The encodings include descriptions of source data, process intermediates, and the ultimate reconstructed genome assemblies.
+VGP-Tools is a growing collection of tools that operate on all the forms of data involved in a DNA sequencing and assembly project, and a data format framework for all such data called VGP-Formats.
+The specification of the content of the several types of data files involved, is a very simple ASCII format that is easy for both humans and programs to read and interpret.
+For efficiency, there is an indexedd and compressed binary representation of every file type that the tools operate upon, with a converter to and from the ASCII form when desired.
+The file format allows one to represent source data, process intermediates, and the ultimate reconstructed genome assemblies for a large-scale DNA sequencing project.

 There are six **primary file types**, one for each of *sequences*, *restriction maps*, *alignments*, *links*, *breaks*, and *lists*, that contain a collection of objects of a given type.
 Each of these primary file types can be specialized as a **secondary file type** that ensures certain